-Because the maximum tax burden for most au pairs will be less than $1,000, there is no need for the au pair to make quarterly estimated payments.
-Federal withholding is not required unless the "employee" (Au Pair) asks the "employer" (Host Family) to withhold Federal income tax and the "employer" agrees to do so.
+Because the maximum tax obligation for most au pairs will be less than $1,000, there is no need for the au pair to make quarterly estimated payments.
+Federal withholding is not required unless the au pair asks the host family to withhold federal income tax and the host family agrees to do so.

-Q. Does the weekly stipend payment to each au pair represent a qualifying child-care expense to the host family?
+Q. Do the weekly stipend amounts paid to each Au Pair represent a qualifying child care expense to the Host Family?

 A. Au Pair in America believes that it does; however, a Host Family is advised to verify their particular situation with their tax advisor.
-To claim the Child and Dependent Care Tax Credit for the au pair stipend, the host family will need to provide the au pair’s social security number.
+To claim the Child and Dependent Care Tax Credit for the weekly payments given to the au pair, the host family will need to provide the au pair's social security number.